lamw/vsphere-with-tanzu-nsxt-automated-lab-deployment/README.md

 * **11/07/2023**
  * Updated for vSphere 8.0 and NSX 4.1.1 due to API changes since vSphere 7 and NSX 3
  * Added a few checks to allow reuse of existing objects like vCenter VDS, VDPortGroup, StoragePolicy, Tag and TagCategory, NSX TransportNodeProfile.
  * Added FAQ to create multiple Clusters, and using the same VDS/VDPortGroup, This allow Multi Kubernetes Cluster High-Availability with vSphere Zone and Workload Enablement.
+Please see this [blog post](http://www.strivevirtually.net)
  * Added a few pause in the usecase where we deploy only a new cluster to allow Nested ESXi to boot and fully come online (180s) and before VSAN Diskgroup creation (30s).
  * Added FTT configuration for VSAN allowing 0 redundancy and to use only one node demo lab VSAN Cluster.
   * $hostFailuresToTolerate = 0